fclairamb/ftpserver/fs/telegram/README.md

 `MaxPartSize` (optional) sets the maximum size in bytes for each part when uploading large files.
 Files exceeding this size are automatically split into multiple parts.
 Default is `51380224` (49 MB).
 Telegram's upload limit is 50 MB.

+`TempDir` (optional) sets the directory used to store temporary multipart chunks before upload.
+If omitted, the system temp directory is used.

 ```json
 {
   "version": 1,